 The fund supports large-scale projects that can also attract private investment.

-In rounds one and two, we allocated over £301 million to 22 projects, attracting at least £826 million of private investment.
+In rounds one to three, so far we have allocated £351 million to 25 projects, attracting at least £859 million of private investment.
+The remaining successful projects from round three will be announced shortly.

 |Institution name||Bid focus||Funding||Region|